 The changes are expected to come into effect in Spring 2021.

-If you have any questions about the First Time Home Buyer Incentive, to see if you qualify, or if you're in the market to buy or sell a home, please connect with me directly!
+If you have any questions about the First Time Home Buyer Incentive, to see if you qualify, or if you're in the market to buy or sell a home, book a complimentary consultation today.

 To watch the view on this topic: